 “He’s happy that the car was found.
 Now, he just wants her found,” Lewis said.

 Beavercreek detectives are currently investigating this home invasion.
-Anyone with information is asked to contact police.Grab the FREE WDTN News App for iPhone or Android.
+Anyone with information is asked to contact police.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.